xster/flutter-wiki/Early-Access:-Hot-Reload.md

 ## Using Atom

 You need to enable hot reload support by setting a flag.
 In Atom's config.cson file, under the 'flutter' section, add `reloadSources: true`.
-Then, restart Atom.

-TODO
+The next time you run your app, you will see a reload button in the debugger UI, next to the stepping and terminate buttons.

 ## Using the CLI

 You need to use a hidden command-line option.
 Run your app with `flutter run --reload-sources`.

 Then, make a change to the source of your Flutter app.
 (Not every change can be hot reloaded.
 See Caveats below.)
 Go to the console that is running the `flutter run --reload-sources` command.
-Type `r` to reload your app.
+Type `r` or `F5` to reload your app.

-TODO

 ## Caveats